cjratcliff/ml-compiled/docs/metrics.rst

 ____________________________
 Summarises the ROC curve with one number, equal to the integral of the curve.

+Sometimes referred to as AUROC.
+(Area Under the Receiver Operating Characteristics)

 F1-score
 __________
 The F1-score is the harmonic mean of the precision and the recall.